 Slack has faster deployment in 7 or 8 steps, requiring no phone number entry or credit card registrations.

-To get started with Webex Teams, you can start the trial process for free by entering your business email and downloading the app, and continue upgrading your plan from there.
+To get started with Webex, you can start the trial process for free by entering your business email and downloading the app, and continue upgrading your plan from there.

 Layout and Design